Fleshgrinder/melaniegruber.de/src/projects/2014-11--animal-morphology/animal-morphology.md

 ---

 title: Animal Morphology
-type: Master’s Thesis
+type: Masterʼs Thesis
-description: Master’s thesis about the use of anatomical knowledge for the creation of digital creatures.
+description: Masterʼs thesis about the use of anatomical knowledge for the creation of digital creatures.
 programs:
     - Adobe InDesign
 work: